hieuvp/learning-python/lambda-functions/README.md

 - In Python, an anonymous function is a function that is defined without a name.
 - While normal functions are defined using the `def` keyword in Python, anonymous functions are defined using the `lambda` keyword.
-- Hence, anonymous functions are also called lambda functions.

 ## Table of Contents